boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `invert` contains `true` or `false`.
 If `true`, the result of the check is inverted and a requirement check that returns true instead returns false, and vice versa.

 `data` contains `requirement_type` specific data.
 Check `Base Requirement Types` for more info.

+## Dynamic project duration modifiers
+These modify the project duration based on some code.
+The `id` field is used to uniquely identify this modifier.
+Mods can overwrite a modifier by providing their own `duration_modifiers.csv` file with an entry with the same `id` field.

+`enable_settings` contains a `|` separated collection of setting IDs as specified in `LunaSettings.csv`.
+The setting must be a `Boolean` setting.
+If any of the settings are set to `false`, then the modifier will be skipped.

+`duration_modifier_type` contains either one of the entries in `Base Duration Modifier Types` below, or a mod specified addition.

+`data` contains `duration_modifier_type` specific data.
+Check `Base Duration Modifier Types` for more info.

 ## Project effects
 Same basic idea as requirements, specified in `project_effects.csv`.
 The `id` field is used to uniquely identify this effect.
 Mods can overwrite an effect by providing their own `project_effects.csv` file with an entry with the same `id` field.